Frequently Asked Questions for Schools

 We ask schools to make a contribution towards the long-term sustainability of the programme.

-The cost of joining is £350.00 (+VAT) per school to join for one year.
+The cost of joining is £350.00 (+VAT) per school to join for one year (from when signing up).
 The VAT can normally be reclaimed.

 We are committed to ensuring that the Programme provides great value to schools.